-When making comparisons between similar businesses, investors may find ROCE useful.
-We can see Go-Ahead Group’s ROCE is around the 13% average reported by the Transportation industry.
+ROCE can be useful when making comparisons, such as between similar companies.
+Using our data, Go-Ahead Group's ROCE appears to be around the 13% average of the Transportation industry.
 Regardless of where Go-Ahead Group sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+It is important to remember that ROCE shows past performance, and is not necessarily predictive.
 Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
+ROCE is only a point-in-time measure.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Go-Ahead Group.

-Go-Ahead Group has total assets of UK£1.7b and current liabilities of UK£863m.
-Therefore its current liabilities are equivalent to approximately 51% of its total assets.
+Go-Ahead Group has total assets of UK£1.8b and current liabilities of UK£904m.
+Therefore its current liabilities are equivalent to approximately 50% of its total assets.
 This is admittedly a high level of current liabilities, improving ROCE substantially.